In Bohemian Rhapsody, Rami Malek embodies Queen frontman Freddie Mercury like a champion.

 Before I can follow up, Malek is on his feet again planting those imaginary ski poles.
 Freddie is back in the building.
 Once again, I sense the actor is doing it to make a point, though now—oh, would you look at the time!—it’s that we’ve come to the end of our interview.
 Scaramouche, Scaramouche.

-Photography by Mike Rosenthal; PHOTO ASSISTANTS: RAYME SILVERBERG AND RYAN HACKETT; Styling by Ilaria Urbinati; Grooming by Marissa Machado at Art Department using V76
+Photography by: Photography by Mike Rosenthal; PHOTO ASSISTANTS: RAYME SILVERBERG AND RYAN HACKETT; Styling by Ilaria Urbinati; Grooming by Marissa Machado at Art Department using V76